 About Arthritis Pain

 Arthritis is a chronic joint condition that affects millions of people every day.
 Often debilitating in nature, arthritis pain commonly disrupts sleep patterns, decreases mobility, and causes significant disturbances to daily activities.
-At times, patients may go days or weeks without a flare-up, but there is no way of knowing just when one may happen.
+At times, patients may go days or weeks without an arthritis flare-up, but there is no way of knowing just when one may happen.
 If you’re suffering from arthritis, you understand that your flare-ups have no concern for whether or not your primary care physician is available for an appointment.
 University Urgent Care in Fort Worth, TX is open seven days a week and serves the Frisco Heights, Texas Christian University, Paschal, and Tanglewood areas with superior care.
-Our board-certified physicians and on-site laboratory are equipped to help diagnose and treat a number of urgent health conditions, including chronic or severe arthritic pain.
+Our ER doctors and nurse practitioners and on-site laboratory are equipped to help diagnose and treat a number of routine and urgent health conditions, including chronic or severe arthritic pain.

 Types of Arthritis